0xOucan/0xXOCTest/README.md

 0xXOC is a peer-to-peer marketplace platform that bridges the gap between Mexican Pesos (MXN) and cryptocurrencies through seamless integration with OXXO Spin QR codes.
 By leveraging Mexico's most accessible payment method, we're making crypto accessible to everyone in Mexico - regardless of technical expertise or banking status.

+As a Base Batch LatAm hackathon project, 0xXOC focuses on providing a practical solution for remittances and cross-border payments using Base network's stablecoins (USDC, MXNe, XOC), enabling people in the US to easily send money to relatives in Mexico.

 ## 🇲🇽 Problem Statement

 In Mexico, many people face significant barriers when trying to access cryptocurrency: